 The first 3,000 fans to enter Allstate Arena on April 13 will receive a pair of sunglasses, courtesy of Turtle Wax.
 To purchase your tickets or receive more information, please contact the Chicago Wolves at 1-800-THE-WOLVES.

 Leading officials in the Chicago Wolves and Turtle Wax organizations hold the work of first responders and the 100 Club of Chicago in high regard.
-Turtle Wax co-chairman Denis and Sondra Healy have supported the 100 Club of Chicago for the last 30 years — and Denis Healy serves as the organization’s executive board vice president.
+Turtle Wax co-chairman Denis and Sondra Healy have supported the 100 Club of Chicago for the last 30 years — and Denis Healy serves as the organization’s vice president.

 “Sondra and I are proud to be long-time supporters of the 100 Club,” Denis Healy said.
 “This year we are thrilled to partner with the Chicago Wolves to create a program that benefits this incredible group of men and women who have done so much to protect the Chicagoland community.”

 Count Chicago Wolves senior executive vice president Wayne Messmer among those who have benefited from first responders’ expertise.
 When Messmer was shot in the throat during a robbery attempt on Chicago’s near west side in the early morning on April 9, 1994, the Chicago Fire Department’s Henry Hugel and Bill Steiner rushed to his aid.